Mythcon 50 - Progress Report #1

 The option to come early and/or stay late on campus is available.
 Two meals per day are required to stay on campus, so those who come early and/or stay late on campus will include breakfast and lunch in the Garden cafeteria (the least expensive meal combination).

-NOTE: The Garden cafeteria does sell individual meals so, if you are commuting or staying off-campus and want to join us, you may buy a meal ticket at the desk as you enter.
+NOTE: The Garden cafeteria does sell individual meals so, if you are commuting or staying off-campus and want to join us, you may buy a COMMUTER MEAL TICKET from us which includes Friday and Saturday dinners and the Sunday night banquet; you may also be able to buy a meal at the check-in desk as you enter (no cash).

 DOUBLE occupancy, three nights, six meals* - $350 per person